jessejtam/8weeksqlchallenge/Case Study 4 - Data Bank/Case Study 4 - Part B Solution.md

 <img width="290" height="82" alt="image" src="https://github.com/user-attachments/assets/0243bcf4-358e-461a-9002-2ac7c6429a95" />

 ### 3. For each month - how many Data Bank customers make more than 1 deposit and either 1 purchase or 1 withdrawal in a single month?
+The wording of the question was a little ambigious to me, so I assumed that it's asking for customers who made strictly more than 1 deposit, and either 1 or more withdrawals/purchases in a month.
 #### SQL Query
 ````sql
 WITH deposit_table AS (